pcandoalmeida/pcandoalmeida/README.md

 ### Hi there, I'm Patrick 👋🏽

-I'm a software developer with a background in data engineering and data science.
+I'm a software engineer with a background in data engineering and data science.
 My interests include distributed systems, functional programming and programming languages

 <!--
 **pcandoalmeida/pcandoalmeida** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.